ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Experiments

-\textbf{Training settings.} We use Qwen2-VL-7B ~\citep{qwenvl} as our VLM backbone for all experiments.
+We initialize \textbf{ABC} using Qwen2-VL-7B ~\citep{qwenvl}.
 We train our negative mining model using only in-batch negatives with a batch size of $256$ for $1000$ steps.
 We set $\epsilon=0.95$ and sample 7 mined negatives for each image.
-We pretrain using batches of $512$ image queries and $4096$ text candidates sharded across 8 NVIDIA A100-SXM4-80GB GPUs~\cite{batchgather} for 4000 steps.
-We use a LoRA adapter with a rank of $64$ and an alpha of $128$.
+Mined negatives are sampled across the pretraining dataset.
+We pretrain using batches of $512$ image queries and $4096$ text candidates sharded across 8 NVIDIA A100-SXM4-80GB GPUs~\citep{batchgather} for 4000 steps.
+We use a LoRA adapter with a rank of $64$ and a fixed alpha of $128$.
 We limit the number of tokens output by the vision encoder to $512$ during training.
 For our optimizer, we use AdamW~\citep{adamw} with a learning rate of $4 \times 10^{-5}$, betas of $0.9$ and $0.999$ and a weight decay of $10^{-3}$.
 We warm-up for 3\% of training steps and initialize the temperature $\tau$ as $7 \times 10^{-2}$.
-In our instruction fine-tuning stage, we use a lower rank LoRA adapter with rank and alpha of $16$ and $32$, respectively.
-Our instruction fine-tuning stage can be short, as our VLM backbone is already instruction fine-tuned.
+In our instruction fine-tuning stage, we use a lower rank LoRA adapter.
+We set the rank and alpha to $16$ and $32$, respectively.
+Our instruction fine-tuning stage can be short, as our VLLM backbone is already instruction fine-tuned.
 Therefore, we only instruction fine-tune for $100$ steps.
 Each batch contains 128 unique images, with each image appearing four times, paired with a different instruction and a corresponding positive text candidate.

 \textbf{Modifications to save VRAM.} Due to our use of LoRA~\cite{lora}, the VRAM requirements for gradients and optimizer state is relatively low.
 Consequentially, the model activations used by autograd for the backward pass account for most of VRAM used during training.
 To address this, we make aggressive use of activation checkpointing, recomputing the activations of each decoder block during the backward pass.
-Furthermore, we modify the VLM backbone to skip the logits and cross-entropy loss computation.
+Furthermore, we modify the VLLM backbone to skip the logits and cross-entropy loss computation.
 With the large vocabulary size of modern LLMs, the output layer has become the most memory-intensive layer~\citep{ce_memory}.
 As we only use the hidden state for calculating embeddings, the logits tensor is unnecessary.
 We find that this simple change saves up to 11 GB of memory per device, allowing us to use to a significantly larger batch size.